About the 75th St. CIP

 Design and Construction of Forest Hill Flyover (P3)

 The Forest Hill Flyover (P3) consists of a new CSX north-south rail flyover structure to eliminate conflicts between north-south and east-west train movements at Forest Hill Junction (75th Street and Western Avenue).
-The final design (Phase II) began in 2019 and is expected to last through 2021.
-Temporary construction (Phase III) began at the end of 2020 and will last through the end of 2022.
-Final construction is anticipated to begin in 2022 and last through 2024.
+The final design (Phase II) began in 2019 and was completed in 2022.
+Temporary construction (Phase III) began at the end of 2020 and is anticipated to conclude in 2023.

 Design and Construction of 71st Street Grade Separation (GS19)

 The 71st Street Grade Separation (GS19) consists of a road-rail grade separation of 71st Street and the railroad tracks near Bell Avenue.
-The design (Phase II) work began in 2019 and construction (Phase III) is anticipated to start in 2022.
+The design (Phase II) work began in 2019 and was completed in 2022, and construction (Phase III) is anticipated to start in 2022.

 Design of Belt Junction and 80th Street Junction Replacements (EW2)

 The Belt Junction and 80th Street Junction Replacements (EW2) will reconfigure the east-west tracks at Forest Hill Junction (75th Street and Western Avenue), add tracks to remove the bottleneck at Belt Junction (near 75th Street and Loomis Avenue), realign track and signal systems between Belt Junction and the Dan Ryan (Interstate 94) Expressway, reconstruct 80th Street Junction (near 80th Street and Wallace Street), relocate Union Pacific tracks to a currently unused Norfolk Southern alignment, and add positive train control (PTC) along this stretch of tracks.
 EW2 also includes a new Metra mainline track and improvements to several existing viaducts over city streets.
-The final design (Phase II) work will begin in 2020 and is expected to continue until 2022.
-CREATE Program partners are seeking construction (Phase III) funding for this project.
+The final design (Phase II) work began in 2020 and is expected to be completed in 2025.

 Design of Rock Island Connection (P2)

 The Rock Island Connection (P2) will build a flyover structure to connect the Metra SouthWest Service (SWS) mainline tracks to the Rock Island Line.
-The final design (Phase II) work will begin in 2020 and is expected to continue until 2022.
+The final design (Phase II) work began in 2020 and is expected be completed in 2025.
 CREATE Program partners are seeking construction (Phase III) funding for this project.
 The rail improvements will relocate all SWS trains to the LaSalle Street Station and increase passenger rail capacity at Union Station.